 The Nonprofit Impact SystemTM includes the following three phases, which we we introduce you to through the pages of the Essential Nonprofit Fundraising Plan Template:

-• People: engage your stakeholders in shaping your fundraising plan
+- People: engage your stakeholders and conduct research to shape your fundraising plan

-• Strategy: conduct research that will inform your fundraising plan and develop a clear set of pillars and objectives for your nonprofit’s fundraising and communications function so you can focus on the right things at the right times
+- Strategy: develop a clear set of pillars and objectives for your nonprofit’s fundraising and communications function so you can focus on the right things at the right times

 People